-Written By: Liz Gray (IP Lawyer) & Carolyn Moore (Summer Student)
+Written By: Liz Gray (IP Lawyer) & Carolyn Moore (Law Student)

 A few months ago, the Intellectual Property Institute of Canada (IPIC) filed an application for leave to appeal at the Supreme Court of Canada (SCC) in the case of Benjamin Moore & Co. v.
 Attorney General of Canada (“Benjamin Moore”).